 - Gum becomes stuck into the carpet.
 So, use ice to take it out.
 This is one of the carpet repairing basics.

 - Spills or stains on your carpet.
 Try one of the new oxygen cleaners, and, adhere to the label instructions.

-- A section of pile is flattened.
+- A section of the pile is flattened.
 First of all, use a metal pet brush to lift the nap.

-- Loops on a shag or Berber carpet become loose.
+- Loops on shag or Berber carpet become loose.
 So, either carefully cut them off, or, reinsert them into the backing with an awl.

 - Minor burn.
 Carefully snip off the tops of singed fibers with cuticle scissors.